AlisaUrsu/Game-Managing-App-Frontend/README.md

 - **Full Access**: Admins can view all information, including games, users, and users' personal game lists.
 - **Management**: Admins have complete control over game and user management, including CRUD operations for games and users.

+## Future Enhancements
+### Planned Features

+- **Filtering**: Users can refine their search by diverese criteria, such as selecting specific genres, setting minimum ratings, or filtering games by supported platforms.
+- **Search**: Utilize a search bar to find games by typing keywords or the exact name of the game.
+- **Pagination**: Control the number of games displayed per page, with options to navigate through multiple pages of search results or filtered lists.
+- **Game Details Page:**
+  - **Information**: Create a dedicated page for each game, displaying detailed information such as description, genre, release date, developer, and more.
+  - **Media Section**: Include multimedia elements like trailers, images, and videos to provide a rich visual experience of the game.
+  - **Reviews and Ratings**: Enable users to view reviews and ratings submitted by other users.
+This allows for informed decision-making and community interaction around each game.

+Stay tuned!